 The heater should be placed near the outlet of the filter so that the heat can be evenly distributed throughout the tank.
 Do not place the filter in an enclosed area as the element can become overheated and either malfunction, shatter or break internally.
 If a decoration is placed near the heater, the warm water gets trapped and can damage the heater.
 Heaters can also melt or burn various decorations if they are touching the element.

-The correct temperature for a betta fish is between 75°F to 83°F, so ensure that the temperature of the heater is pre-set in between those two numbers.
-Many betta fish hobbyists recommend 78°F as a good starting temperature for bettas.
+The correct temperature for a betta fish is between 80°F to 83°F (approximately 27 – 28 °C), so ensure that the temperature of the heater is pre-set in between those two numbers.
+Many betta fish hobbyists have successfully housed bettas in temperatures slightly higher than this range with no issues.

 The Pros and Cons of a Heater in a Betta Aquarium